vicsharp-shibusa/kyna/README.md

 ### Current Project Phase

-The current phase is [Phase 1.5](https://github.com/vicsharp-shibusa/kyna/milestone/8), in which we are building signal capturing logic for all of the primary "candlestick reversal patterns."
+The current phase is [Phase 1.7](https://github.com/vicsharp-shibusa/kyna/milestone/11), in which we are adding [polygon.io](https://polygon.io/) support.
+Polygon.io is a data provider for historical and real-time stock, options, indices, and crypto data.
-Also in this phase, we added an alternative data importer using the Yahoo Finance API.
-This importer, `YahooImporter` follows a simpler path than the `EodHdImporter` in that it does not separate the data collection from the migration - it combines the process and writes directly to the `financials` database; this is because we're not making direct API calls, but rather using a NuGet package.
-Plus, the Yahoo Finance API is free.

 ### Project History